 For more information on how to access this e-learning, please visit https://safeinwarwickshire.com/elearning/.

-This year, a new cyber crime survey is being run by the Warwickshire Observatory and asks people to share their experiences of online crime through a series of questions.
+Last year, a new cyber crime survey was being co-ordinated by the Warwickshire Insight Service and asked people to share their experiences of online crime through a series of questions.

-This latest survey will seek to examine how the picture has changed across Warwickshire over the past 12 months and whether residents are more aware of the dangers that can be posed online and the things that they are able to do to minimise these risks.
+This survey sought to examine how the picture has changed across Warwickshire over the past 12 months and whether residents are more aware of the dangers that can be posed online and the things that they are able to do to minimise these risks.

 The survey also ran across West Mercia, West Midlands and Staffordshire policing areas which will allow us to assess the scale of the problem across a wider region.